 FAQs for CMALT candidates and assessors

 These are typical questions that individuals have asked us in the past.
-If you do not find the answer to your question below, check the Guidelines for CMALT Candidates and Assessors or e-mail your enquiry to firstname.lastname@example.org.
+If you do not find the answer to your question below, check the Guidelines for CMALT Candidates or email your enquiry to firstname.lastname@example.org.

 What is CMALT?

 CMALT stands for Certified Membership of ALT.
 It is a portfolio-based professional accreditation scheme.

 You can view the list of current CMALT holders.
 The current cohort of CMALT candidates includes school teachers, researchers, technical support and teaching staff, administrators, managers, CDP specialists, trainers, students, Further Education practitioners, consultants, lecturers and learning technologists from across the UK and a growing number of countries worldwide.

 Yes, you do not have to already be a member of ALT to do so.
 CMALT candidates hold a large range of different roles and the scheme is sufficiently flexible to be relevant and rewarding for individuals and groups from across different educational and commercial sectors.

 How long will the CMALT scheme take me?